yusufjonc07/hikac/README.md

         if eventData.attendanceStatus:

+            #you can use these attributes
+            #eventData.deviceIpAddress
+            #eventData.attendanceStatus
+            #eventData.deviceName
+            #eventData.dateTime
+            #eventData.employeeId
+            #eventData.employeeName

-            # write here your main code
+            # write  your logic here

             return "success"
     except Exception as e: